linroger/FinanceCompendium/II. Economics/International/International Economics/Part 2 - Patterns of International Trade/Chapter 04 - Trade and Resources The Heckscher-Ohlin Model.md

 ---
+title: "Trade and Resources: The Heckscher-Ohlin Model"
 primary_tags:
-- resources heckscher ohlin model
+  - heckscher ohlin model
-- world effective labor compared
-- sloping foreign import
-- united states accounted wages
-- exports exchange computers equilibrium
+  - factor endowment trade
+  - factor abundance theorem
 secondary_tags:
+  - stolper samuelson theorem
+  - leontief paradox
+  - factor price equalization
-- trade equilibrium trade triangle
+  - trade pattern determinants
-- trade figure equilibrium relative
+  - resource based trade
-- labor united states abundance
-- labor abundance share gdp
+  - comparative advantage factors
-- international trade goods assumption
+  - international trade theory
-- countries population figure labor
-- computers free trade determined
-- trade countries using heckscher
+  - factor intensity reversal
-- labor share factor
+  - effective factor endowments
-- worldwide wages exceeds share
-- free trade equilibrium lies
+  - trade welfare effects
-- labor compared economy
-tags_extracted: '2025-12-18T00:38:05.189988'
+cssclasses: academia
 ---

-# Trade and Resources: the Heckscher-ohlin Model
+# Trade and Resources: The Heckscher-Ohlin Model

 God did not bestow all products upon all parts of the earth, but distributed His gifts over different regions, to the end that men might cultivate a social relationship because one would have need of the help of another.
 And so He called commerce into being, that all men might be able to have common enjoyment of the fruits of the earth, no matter where produced.